-The Board of Comptoir Group plc is the body responsible for the Group's objectives, its policies and the stewardship of its resources.
-At the balance sheet date, the Board comprised four directors being Chaker Hanna, Ahmed Kitous and Michael Toon as executive directors and Richard Kleiner as non-executive director.
+The Board of Comptoir Group PLC is the body responsible for the Group's objectives, its policies and the stewardship of its resources.
+At the balance sheet date, the Board comprised five Directors Nick Ayerst, Ahmad (Tony) Kitous and Michael Toon as Executive Directors, Jean Michel Orieux and Beatrice Lafon as Non-Executive Directors.

-Richard Kleiner is considered by the Board to be independent.
+Beatrice Lafon and Jean Michel Orieux are considered by the Board to be independent.
 Each Director demonstrates a range of experience and sufficient calibre to bring independent judgment on issues of strategy, risk management, performance, resources and standards of conduct which are vital for the success of the Group.

-The Board had eight Board meetings during the year.
-Richard Kleiner is Chairman of both the Audit and the Remuneration Committees.
+The Board had eleven Board meetings during the year.
+Beatrice Lafon is Chairperson of both the Audit and the Remuneration Committees.
 The terms of reference of both these committees have been approved by the Board.